Wall Street station (IRT Broadway–Seventh Avenue Line)

-The Wall Street station is a station on the IRT Broadway–Seventh Avenue Line of the New York City Subway, located at the intersection of Wall Street and William Street in the Financial District of Manhattan.
+The Wall Street station (referred to on some strip maps as Wall Street–William Street) is a station on the IRT Broadway–Seventh Avenue Line of the New York City Subway, located at the intersection of Wall Street and William Street in the Financial District of Manhattan.
 It is served by the 2 train at all times and the 3 train at all times except late nights.

 History

 Construction and opening

 After the original IRT opened, the city began planning new lines.
 In April 1912, the New York Public Service Commission gave the Brooklyn Rapid Transit Company (BRT) the right to operate the proposed Clark Street Tunnel under the East River, between Old Slip in Lower Manhattan and Clark Street in Downtown Brooklyn.
 The next month, the Old Slip–Clark Street route was assigned to the IRT instead; the plans called for a station at Fulton Street.
 The BRT was allowed to extend its Centre Street Line south to a new Montague Street Tunnel.
 Both this extension and the IRT's Clark Street Tunnel were to have stations at Fulton Street in Lower Manhattan.
 These routes were finalized in the Dual Contracts between the government of New York City, the BRT, and the IRT, which were signed in 1913.